 Intro: Andrew Warner’s podcastMixergy offers tips and advice to those running businesses by interviewing people who are already successful.

 As a host, Warner has credibility as he is the co-founder of Bradford and Reed – an early noughties internet company that took in over $30 million a year in sales.
-If you like the podcast, you can further your learning by signing up to one of the courses on specific parts of business management.
+If you like the podcast, you can further your learning by signing up for one of the courses on specific parts of business management.

 Why should you listen?
 Warner interviews a wide range of people including founders, marketers, and consultants to provide tips that listeners can use in their small businesses.